AlexanderAberg/Different-Coloured-Tea/README.md

   - In GitHub you can open every seperate file including html. css. images and even favicons and see the folder structure.
   - It is possible to check the commit history in github-pages under Deployment to the right

-The live link can be found here - https://github.com/AlexanderAberg/Different-Coloured-Tea.git
+  - Link to the live version of the project can be found here: - https://github.com/AlexanderAberg/Different-Coloured-Tea.git

 ## Credits

 Favicon from  <a href="https://www.freepik.com/icon/herbal-tea_10812632#fromView=search&page=1&position=54&uuid=24e50b5d-d56e-4b71-a971-f5a242ddc937">Icon by Satawat Anukul</a> and generated through https://favicon.io/favicon-converter/

-Both got code and got inspired by Code Institutes Love Running Project and Coders Coffeehouse Project, including header and nav-menu.
+- Both got code and got inspired by Code Institutes Love Running Project and Coders Coffeehouse Project, including header and nav-menu.
-Also got help, inspiration and support from my mentor Rory Patrick and help with code from a few Tutors at Code Institute.
+- Also got help, inspiration and support from my mentor Rory Patrick and help with code from a few Tutors at Code Institute.
-Got inspiration and some help from our Slack Team Group especially Lorenz.
+- Got inspiration and some help from our Slack Team Group especially Lorenz.
+- Template for this README is taken from Love Running and from my mentors project Horizon.

 ### Content